-- 1. In Outlook: - a) Go to the Outlook menu and make sure that New Outlook is unchecked.
-(Some versions of Outlook don't have this setting, which is OK.) - b) Make sure that each account has an InboxSpamSieve folder. - c) In the Tools ► Rules window, make sure that each account has a rule for moving new messages to the InboxSpamSieve folder, as described in the section Outlook IMAP/Exchange Account Rules, Outlook Gmail Account Rules, or Outlook POP Account Rules (depending on the type of the account). - 2.
+- 1. In Outlook: - a) Go to the Outlook menu and make sure that Legacy Outlook is checked or that New Outlook is unchecked.
+(Some versions of Outlook don't have these settings, which is OK.) - b) Make sure that each account has an InboxSpamSieve folder.
+You need to be able to move messages into this folder.
+With some mail hosts, this is only possible if the InboxSpamSieve folder is created inside the Inbox or if the IMAP Root Folder in Outlook's settings is set to the Inbox.
+Otherwise, Outlook may report the error "Client tried to access nonexistent namespace.
+(Mailbox name should probably be prefixed with: INBOX.)." - c) In the Tools Rules window, make sure that each account has a rule for moving new messages to the InboxSpamSieve folder, as described in the section Outlook IMAP/Exchange Account Rules, Outlook Gmail Account Rules, or Outlook POP Account Rules (depending on the type of the account). - 2.
 In System Settings → Privacy & Security → Automation, make sure that SpamSieve has access to control Outlook.
 This is described more in the Granting Automation Access section.
 (This step only applies if you are using macOS 10.14 or later.) - 3.
-In SpamSieve, go to Settings > Outlook > Setup.
+In SpamSieve, go to Settings ► Outlook ► Setup.
 Make sure that Enable spam filtering for InboxSpamSieve is selected. - 4.
-To test that messages are able to move properly for manual operations: - a) Drag a spam message to the inbox.
+To test that messages are able to move properly for manual operations: - a) Make sure that you see the SpamSieve menu bar icon at the top of the screen or follow the What If I Don't See the SpamSieve Menu Bar Icon? instructions. - b) Drag a spam message to the inbox.
 Select it and choose Train as Spam from the SpamSieve menu bar icon.
 Its category and color should change to Junk.
-It should move to the Junk Email folder. - b) Drag the spam message back to the inbox again.
+It should move to the Junk Email folder. - c) Drag the spam message back to the inbox again.
 This time, select it and choose Filter Messages from the SpamSieve menu bar icon.
 It should move to the Junk Email folder. - 5.
-Finally, we need to check whether automatic operations work. - a) When new messages are sent to you, they should temporarily move to the InboxS-pamSieve folder.
+Finally, we need to check whether automatic operations work: - a) When new messages are sent to you, they should temporarily move to the InboxS-pamSieve folder.
 They will stay there longer depending on the time interval set in Settings ► Outlook ► Filtering. - b) Good messages in the InboxSpamSieve folder should move to the inbox, and spam messages there should move to the Junk Email folder.
 After filtering is complete, the InboxSpamSieve folder should be empty (unless new messages have arrived in the interim). - c) You can test this by dragging a spam message to the InboxSpamSieve folder.
-Then go to Settings → Outlook → Filtering and click Filter Now.
+Then go to Settings ► Outlook ► Filtering and click Filter Now. - d) If it works with Filter Now, it should work automatically, although there may be a slight delay before messages are filtered, depending on how often you've set SpamSieve to check for new messages and how much mail you have.